LightAndLight/lightandlight.github.io/_drafts/2020-06-30-sized-hkts.md

 This article will assume the simple sizing formula, because the results can easily be adapted to more nuanced formulae.

-The size of a datatype like `struct TwoInts(int32, int32)` is known immediately at its definition. `TwoInts` requires 8 bytes of memory.
-On the other hand, the size of generic types is not always known at their definition.
+The size of a datatype like `struct TwoInts(x: int32, y: int32)` is known immediately at its definition. `TwoInts` requires 8 bytes of memory.
+On the other hand, the size of a generic datatype is not always known at its definition.
-What is the size of `Pair<A, B>`?
+What is the size of `struct Pair<A, B>(fst: A, snd: B)`?
 It's the size of `A` plus the size of `B`, for some unknown `A` and `B`.

 This difficulty is usually addressed by only generating code for datatypes and functions when all the generic types have been replaced with concrete types.
 This process is known as monomorphisation.
-If the program contants a `Pair(true, true)`, then the compiler will generate a new type `struct PairBoolBool(fst: bool, snd: bool)` whose size is statically known.
+If the program contains a `Pair(true, true)`, then the compiler will generate a new type `struct PairBoolBool(fst: bool, snd: bool)` whose size is statically known.
 If `Pair(true, true)` is passed to a function `fn swap<A, B>(p: Pair<A, B>) -> Pair<B, A>`, then the compiler generates a new function `fn swapBoolBool(p: PairBoolBool) -> PairBoolBool`.
-Because this function only uses types with known sizes, the code for memory allocation and calling conventions can be generated correctly.
+Because this new function only uses types with known sizes, the code for memory allocation and calling conventions can be generated correctly.

 There are also generic types that *don't* depend on the size of their parameters.
 An example of